Growing Significance of PPE for Employee Well-being and Workplace Safety

-WorkSafeBC recommends the development of a COVID-19 Safety Plan with policies, guidelines, and procedures to reduce the risk of transmission at the workplace.
-It has identified five steps where the top management must work closely with frontline workers, joint health and safety committees, and supervisors to identify and establish workplace protocols:
+WorkSafeBC recommends the development of a COVID-19 safety plan with policies, guidelines, and procedures to reduce the risk of transmission at the workplace.
+It has identified five steps here the top management must work closely with frontline workers, joint health and safety committees, and supervisors to identify and establish workplace protocols:

-- Risk mitigation through appropriate preventative measures to reduce the risk of transmission by maintaining a distance, using partitions or plexiglass barriers where they cannot maintain a distance and the use of PPE such as masks, gloves and full body suits.
+2. Risk mitigation through appropriate preventative measures to reduce the risk of transmission by maintaining a distance, using partitions or plexiglass barriers where they cannot maintain a distance, and the use of PPE such as masks, gloves, and full body suits.
 Hygiene and sanitation would be crucial to support these efforts.

-- Policies to manage the workplace, the employees who need to be on the shopfloor, incident reporting and managing illnesses are essential.
+3. Policies to manage the workplace, the employees who need to be on the shop floor, incident reporting, and managing illnesses are essential.

-- Communication strategies along with proper training, signages and reminders will reinforce the need for the policies to be followed.
+4. Communication strategies along with proper training, signage, and reminders will reinforce the need for the policies to be followed.